Hello color-loving friends!

 Today kicking off the summer with a rainbow of never-ending fun.
 So get ready to decorate and throw a party! cause these are so easy to make you’ll be trying them in every color:

-To watch a full video of this tutorial, just click the play button below.
+To watch a full video of this tutorial, click here or just click the play button below.

 Or for the step-by-step photo instructions, continue reading below.